 - Material: Silicone soap molds are generally the most popular types, as they are flexible for easy soap bar removal, don’t require a lining to use, come in the greatest variety of shapes, sizes, and patterns, and are easy to clean.
 Soap does take longer to harden in silicone molds than other types, however.
 Other common mold materials are plastic and wood.
 Wooden soap molds are nice and sturdy for professional-looking results, and if you use a cold processing method, they’re great insulators.
-They do require a separate lining to prevent the soap from sticking to the sides and may soften and lose their shape over time.
+They require a separate lining to prevent the soap from sticking to the sides and may soften and lose their shape over time.
 Plastic molds are best for the melt and pour soap-making method and, like their silicone cousins, come in various shapes and sizes.
 However, they can be difficult to un-mold and are prone to soda ash.

-Best Standard-Sized Mold: Ozera Silicone Soap Molds
+Ozera 2-Pack, 6 Cavities Silicone Soap Molds

 A pair of molds for standard-sized bars of soap that are flexible, nonstick, and easy to clean.